Last updated on : 13 Nov, 2025

-Guavas are good for your health because they have folate in them, which helps with reproduction.
-Potassium is also in guavas, which helps keep blood pressure normal.
+Guavas are good for your health because they have folate (Vitamin B9), which helps with cell division and is particularly important for reproductive health [2].
+Potassium is also in guavas, which helps support normal blood pressure by counteracting the effects of sodium [1].

-Guava is a tropical fruit known for its unique flavour and numerous health benefits.
+Guava is a tropical fruit known for its unique flavor and numerous health benefits.
 The guava fruit benefits are largely due to its rich nutritional profile.
+The following values are based on an average 100g serving of raw guava:

 Guava (Amrud) is more than just a delicious tropical fruit—it’s packed with powerful nutrients that offer a wide range of health benefits.
 Here are some science-backed advantages of including guava in your daily diet.

-Consuming guava in pregnancy is beneficial as guavas have one of the highest levels of vitamin C. Guava fruit contains 4 times the vitamin C content present in oranges.
-Vitamin C helps to boost your immune system and protects you from common illnesses and pathogens.
+Consuming guava is often recommended as guavas have one of the highest levels of Vitamin C. A single serving of guava can contain significantly more Vitamin C than an average orange, providing over 100% of the daily recommended intake [1, 2].
+Vitamin C is a powerful antioxidant that helps to boost your immune system and protects you from common illnesses and pathogens.

-Eating guava fruit, ideally, before meals, helps lower triglyceride and bad cholesterol (LDL) levels in the blood while raising good cholesterol levels at the same time (HDL).
-Eating guava, which is high in potassium, also helps control blood pressure by making sure the body has the right amount of sodium and potassium.
-All of this helps keep your heart healthy and lowers your risk of heart disease.
+Clinical studies suggest that eating guava fruit, ideally, before meals, helps moderately lower triglyceride and bad cholesterol (LDL) levels in the blood while raising good cholesterol levels at the same time (HDL) [2].
+Eating guava, which is high in potassium, also helps control blood pressure by ensuring the body maintains a balance of sodium and potassium levels [1].
+Collectively, these actions contribute to cardiovascular health and may lower the risk of heart disease.

-Guava has less sugar than apples, oranges, and grapes.
-The fibre in the fruit might make it easier to lose weight.
-The fruit has few calories as well.
-Guava stimulates your appetite and provides vitamins, minerals, and fibre.
-This helps control the metabolism and lose weight.
+Guava has less sugar and fewer calories than many other popular fruits like apples, oranges, and grapes.
+The satiating fiber in the fruit might make it easier to lose weight by promoting a feeling of fullness.
+Guava is a nutrient-dense food that stimulates your appetite by providing vitamins, minerals, and fiber with minimal calories.
+This helps control metabolism and aids in weight loss as part of a balanced, calorie-controlled diet [1].

-Since guava is high in potassium, consuming it helps improve blood flow and lower blood pressure.
-Also, the minerals in the guava fruit resist the harmful effects that occur when the body has too much sodium.
+Since guava is high in potassium, consuming it helps support normal blood flow and maintain normal blood pressure [1].
+Additionally, the minerals in guava fruit help counteract the harmful effects of excessive sodium intake by promoting sodium excretion.

 Guava is generally considered safe and healthy, but like any food, consuming it in excess or under certain conditions may lead to side effects.
 Here’s what to keep in mind:

-Guava is high in dietary fibre.
-While this supports digestive health, excessive intake can lead to:
+Guava is high in dietary fiber.
+While this is beneficial for long-term digestive health, excessive intake over a short period can lead to:

 Some individuals may experience allergic symptoms, particularly those sensitive to tropical fruits.
 Symptoms may include: